DanRuizK57/RealTimeGym-App/README.md

 ## Usability

+A heuristic evaluation was conducted to inspect the usability of the RealTimeGym App.

+The heuristic evaluation involves examining the usability of the interfaces by multiple evaluators (belonging to another similar application in the same domain), based on the fulfillment of recognized usability principles: the heuristics.

+From this evaluation, some issues were identified and addressed to enhance the application.
+The solutions to these problems include:

+- Adding a progress bar in the registration.
+- Providing more options in the gender selection view.
+- Highlighting the user in the progress view.
+- Adding experience points to the progress.
+- Specifying the purpose of each timer when performing exercises.
+- Placing pause and resume buttons in the real-time exercise view.
+- Standardizing the style of all inputs.

 ## Accessibility

 RealTimeGym App is committed to providing an inclusive and accessible fitness experience for a lot of users, regardless of their abilities or disabilities.
 Our app incorporates a variety of features and design principles to ensure that everyone can navigate, use, and benefit from the application seamlessly.
 Here's an overview of the accessibility features implemented in RealTimeGym App: